whatnickcodes/unocss-preset-tailwindcss-motion/README.md

 ### ::backdrop

-I can't remember exactly where, possibly the Tailwind build process, but don't manually add `::backdrop` to the CSS variables and just have it live at `::root`.
+I can't remember exactly where, possibly the Tailwind build process, but I don't manually add `::backdrop` to the CSS variables and just have it live at `::root` instead only.
 This is to save on size as it's rarely ever needed or used.
-I believe this plugin does.
+I believe the Tailwind plugin will use ::backdrop though.

 ### Extra Classes

 There's not a super solid way to on/off animations currently without completely adding/removing possibly multiple classes.
 For certain Tailwind environments, this is probably not an issue.
 For my purposes, I needed a simpler way to do "activate" the animation, like to easily trigger when it is scrollable viewport.
+It makes sense part of the library.

 This may change in future versions: